Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 2 Juli 2025 11.37.53 UTC
+- WIB: Rabu, 2 Juli 2025 12.32.37 UTC
-- WITA: Rabu, 2 Juli 2025 12.37.53 UTC
+- WITA: Rabu, 2 Juli 2025 13.32.37 UTC
-- WIT: Rabu, 2 Juli 2025 13.37.53 UTC
+- WIT: Rabu, 2 Juli 2025 14.32.37 UTC

 Kutipan Inspiratif:
-"No one who achieves success does so without acknowledging the help of others.
-The wise and confident acknowledge this help with gratitude."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: success
+Kategori: motivational